Personal Real Estate Corporation (PREC) Services In Canada

 Incorporation as a PREC is one of the primary considerations in order to realize various tax benefits.
 Particularly when your income becomes large enough, you can greatly minimize your tax rate by forming a corporate structure as a realtor.
 The tax savings allow you to reinvest into the business or build personal investments, a common strategy of successful real estate professionals.

-As an unincorporated realtor, you could be subject to the highest marginal tax rate (depending on your income).
-As a PREC, the tax rate is much lower and set at 13.5%.
-The additional tax savings can then be used to build your investment portfolio.
+As an unincorporated realtor, you may be subject to the highest marginal tax rate depending on your income.
+However, by setting up a Personal Real Estate Corporation (PREC), you can benefit from a significantly lower tax rate of 13.5%.
+The additional tax savings can then be reinvested to grow your portfolio.

-PRECs are not allowed to invest directly within the corporation, so a holding company should be set up.
-Although these are taxed at higher rates, they generate a Refundable Dividend Tax on Hand balance, which is refunded to the holding company when dividends are paid out to the shareholder.
-With no other sources of personal income, approximately $40,000 in dividends can be paid out tax-free!
-But wait, there’s more…
+When structuring your finances, it’s important to note that PRECs cannot invest directly within the corporation.
+Instead, a holding company should be established.
+While these are taxed at higher rates, they generate a Refundable Dividend Tax on Hand balance, which is refunded when dividends are paid to the shareholder.
+With no other sources of personal income, approximately $40,000 in dividends can be received tax-free!